haskell-org/summer-of-haskell/content/ideas/cabal-nix-workflow.md

 environment.
 It is not usual for the test dependency tree to quite a bit larger than the build dependency tree.
 Ideally, when a user runs "cabal build", cabal should enter a nix shell with the appropriate build dependencies for building whichever component it wants to build and no more.
-Similarly, "cabal test" should load enter an environment with test dependencies.
+Similarly, "cabal test" should enter an environment with test dependencies.
 It is currently possible to achieve this for benchmarking dependencies by the somewhat archaic `nix-shell --argstr doBenchmark true`.